dp-05/fcc_timestamp_microservice/README.md

 Description:

-This is an API that provides a timestamp in a JSON response in UNIX and UTC formats to valid date or time requests.
+This is an API that provides a timestamp response in UNIX and UTC formats to valid date or time requests.

 If left blank, the response is a simple date() object.
 If invalid (cannot be parsed in date() object), the response returns an error message.